masicek/XSLT-Benchmarking-XSLTMark-II/README.markdown

 Generating Tests
 ----------------
-This part is in the subdirectory [TestsGenerator/](./XSLT-Benchmarking/tree/master/TestsGenerator/).
+This part is in the subdirectory [TestsGenerator/](./XSLT-Benchmarking/tree/master/XSLTBenchmarking/TestsGenerator/).
 It contains the tests generator.
 The generator expects templates for generating tests.
-Each template have to contain one XSLT template file, one or more XML files (used as input or output files in tests) and one file contains settings (name of generated tests, template path etc.).
+Each template has to contain one XSLT template file, one or more XML files (used as input or output files in tests) and one file contains settings (name of generated tests, template path etc.).